-Quinoa might sound like a surprising choice for a morning meal, but its nutty flavor compliments the rest of the dish and makes it more filling and protein packed.
-Cottage cheese (or ricotta) gives it even more protein and cheesy goodness.
+Quinoa might sound like a surprising choice for a morning meal, but its nutty flavor complements the dish and combine with cottage cheese (or ricotta) makes for a filling, protein-packed meal.

 Use this recipe as a template for other delicious combinations.
 You can swap the spinach and tomatoes for any other vegetables you like.
 Try kale and mushrooms, sautéed bell peppers and onions, or asparagus and artichoke hearts.